Homogenization of a mean field game system in the small noise limit: Convergence for affine-constant initial data

-In this concluding section we discuss an extension of the ideas from the previous section to a convergence result not limited to affine initial data of the limit problem, but still under some restrictive conditions.
-Assume that \begin{itemize} \item the limit problem \eqref{systemeffintro} has a classical solution (even though this condition is quite restrictive, it could hold in a small time interval for regular initial and terminal data), \item the solution to the cell problem \eqref{ucor} has a sufficiently regular dependence not only on the state variable but also on the parameters $P,\alpha$, \item the initial conditions of the perturbed problems are well-prepared, in the sense that they agree with those of the asymptotic expansions up to a sufficiently high order (this can be obtained by using the asymptotic expansion in Section \ref{timedep}). \end{itemize} Under these assumptions one can, following the lines of section 3, construct an asymptotic expansion such that the error is of sufficiently small order.
-More precisely, let us denote by $(u(\cdot; x,t),m(\cdot; x,t))$ the solution to \eqref{ucor} with $(P,\alpha)=(\nabla u^0(x,t), m^0(x,t))$ and by $ m^2(\cdot; x,t)$ the solution to \eqref{m2} defined in section \ref{formalexp}.
-Also in this Section as in \ref{sect:affine} we put $\eps=\frac{1}{k}$, with $\kappa\in \N$.
-We define the error The assumption that the data can be chosen to be well-prepared reads as follows (This may be relaxed slightly using the alternative expansion in \ref{timedep})
+Here we briefly sketch some arguments for extending the convergence result beyond affine data, but still under restrictive assumptions; this issue will be addressed in a future work.
+Assume that \begin{itemize} \item \eqref{systemeffintro} has a classical solution (this could hold in a small time interval for regular data), \item the solution to \eqref{ucor} has a regular dependence on $P$ and $\alpha$, \item the data are well-prepared: they agree with those of the asymptotic expansions up to a sufficiently high order.\end{itemize} Let $(u(\cdot; x,t),m(\cdot; x,t))$ be the solution to \eqref{ucor} with $(P,\alpha)=(\nabla u^0(x,t), m^0(x,t))$ and let $ m^2(\cdot; x,t)$ be the solution to \eqref{m2}.
+We put $\epsilon=\frac{1}{k}$, with $k\in \mathbb{N}$.
+We define the error The assumption that the data are well-prepared reads: $ v^\epsilon(x,T)=0$ and $n^\epsilon(x,0)=0$.
+This may be relaxed slightly using the alternative expansion in \ref{timedep}.